FuturesJS/FuturesJS/README.markdown

 Futures.promisify() -- wrap a function with a promisable
 -------------------

+NOTICE: Upcoming API change [Not Implemented Yet]

+    var myFunc = function (url, data, callback, params) {}, directive = [true, undefined, 'callback', { onError: 'errback', timeout: 'timeout'};
+    // In this case `url` is always required, `data` is optional and may be omitted
+    // `callback` must be the name of the placeholder for the callback
+    // onError is the name of the param used as by the function and `errback` must be the name
+    // timeout is similar

 This is a quick'n'dirty convenience method for creating a promisable from an existing function.

     var myFunc = function (url, data, callback, errback) {